Combinatorial computation of the motivic Poincare series

 \end{proposition}

-On the other hand, we have a link of $C$ -- the intersection of $C$ with a small three-dimensional sphere centered at the origin.
-We denote its Alexander polynomial as $\Delta_C(t_1,\ldots,t_r)$.
-Campillo, Delgado and Gusein-Zade in \cite{cdg2} proved the following \begin{theorem} If $r=1$, then
+On the other hand, consider the link of $C$ -- the intersection of $C$ with a small three-dimensional sphere centred at the origin.
+We denote its multi-variable Alexander polynomial by $\Delta_C(t_1,\ldots,t_r)$.
+Campillo, Delgado and Gusein-Zade proved the following \begin{theorem} (\cite{cdg2}) If $r=1$ then

-and if $r>1$, then
+and if $r>1$ then

 \end{theorem}